 Two more stone alignments were identified on Castle Down, Tresco by Dave Hooley during the Monuments Protection Programme (MPP).
-Stone rows have a wide distribution in Britain, with concentrations in the south west on the uplands of Dartmoor and Bodmin Moor (Barnett 1982; Butler 1997; Johnson and Rose 1994).
+Stone rows have a wide distribution in Britain, with notable concentrations in the South West peninsula, on the uplands of Dartmoor and Bodmin Moor (Barnett 1982; Butler 1997; Johnson and Rose 1994).

-Fig 4.11 A field boundary (centre right) and the possible stone row (top left) on Par Beach St Martin's in 1990; only the tips of the stone row are now visible (photo: John Poat)
+Fig 4.11 The possible stone row on Par Beach, St Martin's, in 1988 (photo: Cornwall Council).